 Kids Won’t Listen?
 3 Mistakes You May Be Making

-Do you often feel like you’re invisible anytime you ask your kids to do something?
-You end up asking them for help over and over again and they just don’t seem to be listening?
+/Do you feel like you’re invisible anytime you ask your kids to do something?
+You end up asking them for help over and over again and they just don’t seem to be listening.
 If you answered yes (which you probably did), you are not alone.

 Especially In these times of being in and out of quarantine, you’ve likely been asking your children to help you out ALL DAY LONG… help to set the table for dinner, help to rake the leaves in the backyard, make their bed… so how can it be so hard to get them to do even one little thing that you say?
 I mean, do they hear you?
 Are you invisible?
 Seriously.
 What is the issue?